-Of course there is one huge caveat, you’re most likely a long way away from retirement, so you will be investing with growth (and not current income) in mind.
-This means that your asset allocation will be leaning toward growing your portfolio size and not investing in income producing investments.
+Of course, there is one huge caveat; you’re most likely a long way away from retirement so that you will be investing with growth (and not current income) in mind.
+This means that your asset allocation will be leaning toward growing your portfolio size and not investing in income-producing investments.

 This is perfectly fine…as long as you have that $20,000 saved and invested, you know that you have retired that one expense.

 How to Retire Your Expense One at a Time

 - Sort your expenses from the biggest ones to the smallest ones.